5 Days in Puglia Without a Car (An Epic Itinerary Adjustable to 7 Days)

 In 5 days, I could only focus on a specific area of Puglia, and here’s a quick summary of my trip (based in the city of Bari):

-I traveled to Alberobello independently, but you could explore it with a guide and visit some more towns with these day tours from Bari to:
+I traveled to all of these places independently so I could enjoy them at my own pace, but you could explore some of them with a guide with these highly-rated day tours from Bari to:

 1. Alberobello, Polignano a Mare, and Monopoli, gorgeous coastal towns

-– 70 spots I liked in the 5 towns I visited on my car-free trip
+• A map with 150+ spots I liked in the towns I visited on my car-free trips (with info and personal notes)

 Where to Stay in Puglia Without a Car?